 My primary research focuses on using multi-wavelength astronomical observations and numerical simulations to understand the radiation geometry and mechanism around accreting compact objects, particularly black holes.
-I am also delving into the field of stellar and planetary astrophysics, including the monitoring of space radiation and orbital dynamics of low Earth objects (LEO), such as satellites and asteroids.
+I am also delving into the field of stellar and exoplanetary astrophysics, including the monitoring of space radiation and orbital dynamics of low Earth objects (LEO), such as satellites and asteroids.

 I have established an advanced Darksky Observatory at IIT Hyderabad, hosting a 0.5m telescope for astronomical research.